ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 There are no easy answers, no one-size-fits-all solution.
 Not even close.
 The only way is a descent into the keyboard dark arts: the world of QMK, aka Quantum Mechanical Keyboard.
 This isn't just remapping keys and adding layers, it's an entire programming language for your keyboard.
 We're talking tap-hold and double/triple-tap timing intricacies, leader sequences that turn your keyboard into a command line, dynamic on-the-fly custom macros, and layering schemes so complex they'd make an Inception architect's head spin.
 The result is a layout that is custom-fitted like leather to each typist.

 I call these skills the "keyboard dark arts" because they are the kinds of things no sane person using a standard layout would ever want or need... but it's that knowledge and those skills that I was after.
-The Planck wasn't just another keyboard to add to a collection: it was an internship, a trial by fire in these dark arts.
+The Planck wasn't just another keyboard to add to my collection: it was an internship, a trial by fire in these dark arts.
 A vision quest.

 And this, my friends, is the crux of my reasoning for buying the Planck: sometimes you have to break something down to understand how to build it back up better and stronger.
 I knew going in that this would be painful.
 I knew I'd hate it.
 But to truly maximize the potential of the 60%, I needed to step completely outside my comfort zone—I needed a keyboard that would force me to question assumptions and teach me the art of QMK.